tmischke999/QA-Academy/Curriculum/Month_1_Foundations/Month_1_Itinerary_Foundations.md

   - Troubleshooting common installation issues.
   - Preparing for Month 2 with a checklist.
 - **Project:**
-  - Submit a GitHub repository with the README, test files, and a branch structure showing commit history.
+  - Submit a GitHub repository with the README, test files, a branch structure showing commit history, and an accessibility audit report.
+  - Export Postman workspace and environment settings.
+  - Write a reflection document summarizing key takeaways from Month 1.

 ---

 ## Key Deliverables for Month 1
 1. **All required tools installed and configured:**
-   - VS Code, Postman, browser developer tools, NVDA, Axe, Lighthouse, Wave, and Jira.
+   - VS Code, Postman, browser developer tools, NVDA, Axe, Lighthouse, Wave, Color Contrast Checker, and Jira.
-2. **GitHub repository created with a README.**
+2. **GitHub repository created with a README and complete project structure.**
 3. **Written assignments and reflections:**
    - QA reflection.
    - SDLC flow diagram.
    - Tool purpose summaries.
    - Accessibility audit summary.
+   - Reflection document summarizing key takeaways from Month 1.
-4. **A branch structure in GitHub with a commit history.**
+4. **A branch structure in GitHub with a commit history demonstrating feature work.**
+5. **Postman workspace and environment settings exported.**

 ---

 ## Looking Ahead
-In Month 2, participants will dive into manual testing fundamentals, focusing on creating and executing test cases, writing effective bug reports, and developing exploratory testing skills.
+In Month 2, participants will dive into manual testing fundamentals, focusing on creating and executing test cases, writing effective bug reports using Jira, and developing exploratory testing skills.
+Additionally, they will apply the tools set up in Month 1 to hands-on testing assignments, including using Postman for API testing and accessibility tools for comprehensive audits.